reynolds-adam/reynolds-adam.github.io/_pages/resume.md

 * Develop forecasts using time series and machine learning methods to predict future outcomes
 * Create and distribute executive level dashboards and reports using Tableau and Cognos
 * Work with data throughout the ETL process with APIs, data warehouse pipelines, and SQL object creation and queries
-* Perform ad-hoc analysis for numerous departments with varying needs
+* Perform ad-hoc analysis for faculty members to support university initiatives

 ### **Utah Local Governments Trust**
 **Data Analyst** *(2015-2017)*